Vyral/base-template/_posts/2019-09-09-a-few-things-to-know-about-buying-a-fixer-upper.md

 {% include youtube.html %}

 Everybody has their wish list of what they want in their home, but it may be difficult to find exactly what you’re looking for.
+One way to ensure your home has everything you want is by buying a fixer-upper and customizing it to your specific preferences.
 If you’re considering buying a fixer-upper, here are some tips to help you find what you want.

 **Start by figuring out your time frame and budget.** Check out home improvement stores and talk with local experts to figure out the right pricing for your projects.
 It’s also a good idea to take note of the condition of all the main systems and features of your home.&nbsp;